Forum Discussion

 Can constraints Slow Things Down in OneStream?

 Constraints in OneStream are filters applied to metadata dimensions such as Flow, Accounts, UD1, or specific cash flow lines to narrow the scope of calculations, data retrieval, or Cube View rendering.
-They’re powerful tools, but when applied too broadly or dynamically, they can quietly degrade performance.
+They’re powerful tools, but when applied too broadly or dynamically, can they degrade performance?

 Larger evaluation footprint